Allan Pinkerton: Detective

-In 1859, he attended the secret meetings held by John Brown and Frederick Douglass in Chicago along with abolitionists John Jones and Henry O. Wagoner.
+Pinkerton was known to be a friend of abolitionist John Brown.
+On March 11, 1859, he supported Brown by giving him $500 and a ticket on the Michigan Central Railroad to Detroit.
+He also attended the secret meetings held by John Brown and Frederick Douglass in Chicago along with abolitionists John Jones and Henry O. Wagoner.
 At those meetings, Jones, Wagoner, and Pinkerton helped purchase clothes and supplies for Brown.
 Jones' wife, Mary, guessed that the supplies included the suit Brown was hanged in after the failure of John Brown's raid on Harpers Ferry in November 1859.